Confidence Scoring with Bayesian Networks

 Value Confidence forms the input basis of the Bayesian system, along with other application properties.
 Examples include:

-When all confidence scores for all regulation checks are high, we can mark the application as fully automatable, and giving our partners the option to completely remove humans from the loop.
+When all confidence scores for all regulation checks are high, we can mark the application as fully automatable, and giving our partners the option to completely remove humans from the loop (Figure 6).

 If confidence scores are constrained to map directly to accuracy, then error or loss scoring like Expected Calibration Error or RMSE variants can be used.
 In practice we relax this constraint and use a precision-blended scoring system to measure correlation when there is variance and accuracy when there is not.